research, knowledge, understanding and change

-The OEDI’s Courageous Conversation Speaker Series was launched in the fall 2020 featuring discussions on racism, anti-racism, colonialism, and complaint.
+The OEDI’s Courageous Conversation Speaker Series was launched in fall 2020, featuring discussions on racism, anti-racism, colonialism, and complaint.

 Inspired by Maya Angelou and Violet King, the series engages the campus community and beyond in difficult conversations about systemic inequities.
-By exploring critical questions about what needs to be done to effect sustainable change and ensuring accountability, the series features locally and internationally renowned teachers, researchers, practitioners, and community-engaged scholars and activists.
+The series features locally and internationally renowned teachers, researchers, practitioners, and community-engaged scholars and activists by exploring critical questions about what needs to be done to effect sustainable change and ensure accountability.

 Identifying, naming, discussing, and tackling historical and contemporary injustices can be profoundly unsettling.
 That’s where courage comes in – the courage to speak truth to power, to say things that the comfortable might not want to hear.
 Courageous Conversations are vital to advancing EDI in a university.
-It ensures that we are not only talking about EDI, but we are modelling our expressed commitment to human rights, human dignity, and cultivating equitable pathways that enable human flourishing.
+It ensures that we are discussing EDI and modelling our expressed commitment to human rights, human dignity and cultivating equitable pathways that enable human flourishing.

 Decolonization and Questions of Justice in the University

 The 2021-2022 Courageous Conversations theme is “Decolonization and Questions of Justice in the University.”
 The series is designed to tackle the durable legacies of colonialism, slavery, and historical and contemporary injustices on higher education, and to inspire courageous thinking and practices aimed at transforming legacies of colonialism, slavery, and contemporary injustices.

 Full recording and additional reading resources are now available!

 Faith Matters: Why Engaging Religious Diversity Should be a Top Priority